SquadcastHub/squadcasthub.github.io/pages/mydoc/notification_rules.md

 folder: mydoc
 ---

 Notification Rules determine how an individual user is notified for an incident that is assigned to them.
-You can set up rules to be notified notify on any of the following notification channels:
+One can set up rules to be notified on any of the following notification channels:

 - Email
 - [Push notification on the Squadcast mobile app](using-the-mobile-app)